About Green Seal

 How long does certification last?

 Green Seal conducts periodic monitoring to ensure certified products continue to meet our high standards.
 Your product will remain certified as long as you remain in compliance with the latest version of our standards.
+Learn more about compliance monitoring here.

 How do I appeal a Green Seal certification decision?